hakuzumon/crossfire-strategies/README.md

 ## Mage

-Several of the Mages cards can cycle and peek at the top cards in the player's deck.
+Several of the Mage's cards can cycle and peek at the top cards in the player's deck.
 Such cards are Clairvoyance (2¥), Clearaudience (2¥), Guiding Spirit (3¥), Stunbolt (3¥), Deathtouch (4¥).
 The rest of the Mages cards can deal damage to whole levels on the damage track.

 <pre>
 15  ONE STEP AHEAD     You can look at the top card of your deck anytime.
 (Doing so can't cause you